 To order the book from Amazon please click here No More Champagne: Churchill and his Money

-Nick Clegg’s book on the Coalition ‘ Politics: Between the Extremes’ has now been reduced from £25 to £15 at Amazon.
-It was well reviewed when it came out ( though at nearly 600 pages was rather long for some tastes).The great virtue of the book is his frankness about what went wrong-and what he should have done differently.
+Nick Clegg’s book on the Coalition ‘ Politics: Between the Extremes’ was well reviewed when it came out ( though at nearly 600 pages was rather long for some tastes).The great virtue of the book is his frankness about what went wrong-and what he should have done differently.
 Ironically when Clegg was writing the book he would have had no idea that result of the referendum would give him a new role, ideally suited to his skills leading the examination of the May Government’s ‘plans’ for Brexit.
 To order the book from Amazon click Here

 Ken Clark is one of those Tories who Liberals have often thought is really one of us.
 His new biography doesn’t really convince that’s the case – his praise for Mrs Thatcher for example – who he describes as ‘the best prime minister I ever worked with’ but he comes across as an interesting, urbane man with whom it would be a pleasure to indulge in his favourite brandy and cigars.